quantgirluk/Quant-Girl-Blog/quant-project.md

 ##### What has been the hardest part of transitioning to Finance?
 Here are the 3 harder things from my transition from PhD student to Quantitative analyst:

-**1. Missing Academia.** In baking, especially as a junior, you will have to do some tasks which are not particularly challenging from an intellectual point of view.
+**1. Missing Academia.** In banking, especially as a junior, you will have to do some tasks which are not particularly challenging from an intellectual point of view.
 For example, cleaning data, copy-paste tasks, updating spreadsheets, organising files, etc. This is totally normal and part of the learning experience.
 But in those moments you cannot help but miss academia (the old good days when you were doing frontier research with your supervisor).
 However, you have to be patient and don't stress too much about it.
 I can guarantee that there are plenty of interesting areas and problems waiting to be solved in the industry.

 **2. The noise in the office.**  As a student I was used to work on a very quiet environment (either sharing an office with other graduate students or at home on my own).
 So, when I went to banking the noise was a shock to me.
 So many people sitting on an open space having telephone conversations or video-conferences at the same time.
 I remember thinking how can these people focus and read a technical document in the middle of this chaos? ...
 After a couple of months I got used to it (and of course now I am also one of the people constantly over the phone ☎️😏 probably annoying new comers!).
 Top secret (not so secret) I got a pair of noise cancelling headphones 🎧😄